 Most of all, I could feel the stabs of jealousy from previous equal co-workers like knives in my back.

-I thought leadership sucked and soon resigned.
-I blamed management in general when in fact it was me who failed at it.
+I thought leadership sucked, and I soon resigned.
+I blamed management in general when, in fact, it was I who failed.

 It never once occurred to me that there was an alternative way to management and control.
-I didn’t realize I could ask rather than tell when requesting a task.
-I didn’t even consider the possibility of pointing out strengths when a project wasn’t going as planned or I saw something wrong.
-Had I had access to tools like Appreciative Inquiry who knows who I would have become?
+I didn’t realise I could ask rather than tell when requesting a task.
+I didn’t even consider pointing out strengths when a project wasn’t going as planned, or when I saw something wrong.
+Had I had access to tools like Appreciative Inquiry, who knows who I would have become?
 But I didn’t.
-So I avoided leadership positions as much as I could and dedicated all my energy to finding alternative leadership styles.
+I avoided leadership positions as much as possible and dedicated all my energy to exploring alternative leadership styles.

-Today, more than ever before, we need more compassionate and inspiring leaders with the ability to manage change.
+Today, more than ever before, we need compassionate and inspiring leaders with the ability to manage change effectively.
 We need people who are respected for their competence, not because they have a specific job title.
-It’s not every day that we need to lead through a global pandemic after all.
-Appreciative Inquiry is one of the tools available to ease organizational change.
+It’s not every day that we need to lead through a global pandemic, after all.
+Appreciative inquiry is one of the tools available to ease organisational change.
 It is worth looking into for any consultant or manager.
-It is a simple, but surprisingly powerful and sustainable way to implement a vision or change.
+It is a simple yet surprisingly powerful and sustainable way to implement a vision or effect change.

-The successes reported as a result of using Appreciative Inquiry include employees reporting to be 480% more committed to helping their company succeed, 250% more likely to recommend improvements in the workplace and 30% less likely to be absent from work.
+The successes reported as a result of using Appreciative Inquiry include employees being 480% more committed to helping their company succeed, 250% more likely to recommend improvements in the workplace, and 30% less likely to be absent from work.

-Appreciative Inquiry is based on and complements Dialogic Organizational Development as conceptualized by Bushe and Marshak*, a model I believe in and use with great success in the workplace.
+Appreciative inquiry is based on and complements Dialogic Organisational Development as conceptualised by Bushe and Marshak*, a model I believe in and use with great success in the workplace.

-Dialogic Organizational Development is based on the principle that conversations form a culture in an organization.
+Dialogic Organisational Development is based on the principle that conversations form a culture in an organisation.
 When you change the conversations, you influence and ultimately change the culture.
-This results in a more long-lasting way than viewing change as a once-off project with a beginning and an end.
-Appreciative Inquiry, as created by Dr Ronald Fry, a professor in organizational behaviour at Case Western Reserve University interprets this by saying words create worlds.
-What people talk about most frequently, and how they talk about it, shapes the future.
+This results in a more lasting approach than viewing change as a one-off project with a beginning and an end.
+Appreciative inquiry, as created by Dr Ronald Fry, a professor in organisational behaviour at Case Western Reserve University, interprets this by saying words create worlds.
+What people talk about most frequently —and how they discuss it —shapes the future.

-When they talk about the problems and obstacles of the past, they will create more problems and obstacles to talk about in the future.
-When, however, they talk about the possibilities of a desired future, they will naturally start moving in the direction of that desired future.
+When they discuss the problems and obstacles of the past, they will likely create more problems and obstacles to address in the future.
+When, however, they discuss the possibilities of a desired future, they will naturally begin moving in the direction of that future.

 The Brain and Appreciative Inquiry